dboddie-canonical-work/disgorged-docs/build-on-docker.rst

 ..
 4158.md

-.. \_build-on-docker:
+.. _build-on-docker:

 Build on Docker
 ===============

-`Snapcraft <snapcraft-overview.md>`__, the snap-building tool, is designed to use `Multipass <https://community.ubuntu.com/t/installing-multipass-on-linux/8328>`__ and `bases <base-snaps.md>`__ to both simplify the build process and to confine the build environment within a virtual machine.
+:ref:`Snapcraft <snapcraft-overview>`, the snap-building tool, is designed to use `Multipass <https://community.ubuntu.com/t/installing-multipass-on-linux/8328>`__ and :ref:`bases <base-snaps>` to both simplify the build process and to confine the build environment within a virtual machine.
 This mostly removes the need to use Docker.

 However, Docker can still be used, and is particularly useful when you’re already using Docker within your build and test infrastructure.
-All you need is a working *snapcraft.yaml* (see `Creating a snap <creating-a-snap.md>`__ for more details).
+All you need is a working *snapcraft.yaml* (see :ref:`Creating a snap <creating-a-snap>` for more details).

-[quote] ℹ Electron apps are built slightly differently, and do not use a ``snapcraft.yaml`` file. `Follow this guide <electron-apps.md>`__ to build a snap of an Electron app using electron-builder. [/quote]
+[quote] ℹ Electron apps are built slightly differently, and do not use a :ref:``snapcraft.yaml`` file. `Follow this guide <electron-apps>` to build a snap of an Electron app using electron-builder. [/quote]

 To create a snap with Docker, first make sure you have `Docker installed <https://docs.docker.com/install/>`__.
 You can test that Docker is correctly set up with: